Frederick A. Praeger | |

 During its existence Frederick A. Praeger, Inc. published more than 2,000 titles and issued many "outstanding" book series including the Praeger Paperbacks,[8] the Praeger University Series,[9] the Praeger World of Art Paperbacks/Series, the Praeger Publications in Russian History & World Communism, the Praeger Special Studies Series, and the Praeger Film Library.

 In 1966 Praeger sold his firm to William B. Benton, an American senator and publisher and the chairman of the Encyclopaedia Britannica.
-In 1977 it was sold to CBS in 1977, in 1986 to Elsevier, and finally to the Greenwood Publishing Group.
+In 1976 it was sold to CBS,[10] which had shortened the name to Praeger Publishing before selling it to Greenwood Press, Inc. in 1986.[10]
+When the renamed Greenwood Publishing Group (GPG) was acquired by ABC-Clio in 2009,[11] Praeger Publishing become a standalone imprint of ABC-Clio, and remained such when, in December 2021, Bloomsbury Publishing bought ABC-Clio.[12]

 During the 1960s and 1970s he also served in editorial and managerial roles with various British and American publishing firms, including Weidenfeld & Nicolson, London, the Phaidon Press, London, Phaidon Publishers, New York, and the Pall Mall Press, London.
 In the years 1968-1974 Praeger resided in Austria and worked with two Munich publishing firms: the Schuler Verlag and the Kunst Verlag Praeger.